• Skip to primary navigation

 These gluten free breadsticks are crisp on the outside, like a baguette, and soft on the inside.
 My homemade gluten free breadsticks recipe is made with simple ingredients.
 These gluten free breadsticks are perfect for dipping into pasta sauces!

-Let's just take a moment to appreciate these gluten free breadsticks.
+Let’s take a moment to appreciate these gluten free breadsticks.
 Not only are these breadsticks super easy to make, but they are crusty on the outside and soft on the inside!
-This is the best bread recipe and it is made for dipping!!
+This is the best bread recipe, and it is made for dipping!!

-I used my homemade gluten free sourdough starter to make this gluten free breadsticks recipe, but I also include a yeast version of this recipe for those who prefer to use active dry yeast.
+🔑 Sandi says: I used my homemade gluten free sourdough starter to make this gluten free breadsticks recipe, but I also include an active dry yeast version for those who prefer using active dry yeast.

 If you have made my sourdough starter recipe and want to try using it in more recipes, you have come to the right place!
 My gluten free sourdough bagels are pretty amazing!
 My sourdough also works really well in this gluten free sourdough pizza crust recipe!

-baked gluten free breadsticks on a baking tray
+The baked gluten free breadsticks on a baking tray.

-1. Options - You can make this recipe with a sourdough starter or active dry yeast!
+1. Options – Make this recipe with a sourdough starter or active dry yeast!

 2. Crunchy breadsticks.
 That is the main reason why you will love these breadsticks.
 They are like mini baguettes!